 You will need to accept the Adobe EULA for the files to open.
-Please use Finder and locate a PDF file on your computer.
-Choose to open the file with Adobe Reader and accept the end user license that pops up.
-Now you can close Adobe Reader.
+Locate a PDF file on your computer.
+Opt to open the file with Adobe Reader and accept the end user license that pops up.

 This file will no longer open in Chrome Browsers.
-NPAPI plugins such as Adobe will are no longer supported on Chrome.
-For more information, take a look at this blog post http://blog.chromium.org/2014/11/the-final-countdown-for-npapi.html.
+NPAPI plugins such as Adobe are no longer supported on Chrome.
+For more information, take a look at this blog post.
 This change occurred in September 2015.

-If the suggestions above do not resolve the issue please reply with the following information so that we may investigate this issue further.
+If the suggestions above do not resolve the issue, please contact us with the following information so that we may investigate this issue further.